mslourens/cht-core/demo-forms/readme.md

 ## Loading

-The forms can be loaded via the [web admin GUI](https://docs.communityhealthtoolkit.org/apps/features/admin/) or through the command line using `medic-conf`.
+The forms can be loaded via the [web admin GUI](https://docs.communityhealthtoolkit.org/apps/features/admin/) or through the command line using `cht-conf`.

 ### Admin Web GUI